an eye-rolling, judgmental sack of contempt

 Karen

-The second round of Shame School starts in February 2025.
+The third round of Shame School starts in September 2025.
 Click here to get on the wait list.
 Reply to this email if you have questions.

 Shame School is for the wild ones who were told to rein it in and taught to play small.
 Who want to know and experience and love themselves as as they are.
 Who want to run their own show without shame calling the shots.
 It's for the HellCats.